MilenaBaldeva/Building_a_Machine_Learning_Model_for_Data_Analysis/README.md

 <h1 align="center">Building a Machine Learning Model for Data Analysis</h1>

-This project performs exploratory data analysis (EDA) and preprocessing on a dataset of used cars.
-The dataset provides a detailed overview of car attributes, making it suitable for tasks such as price prediction, market analysis, or customer segmentation.
+This project performs exploratory data analysis (EDA), preprocessing, and predictive modeling on a dataset of used cars, with the aim of understanding key attributes and predicting car prices.

 ### Table of Contents
 - [Dataset](#dataset)